pksilen/vitja-service/README.md

 # Vitja service

 TODO
--Primary key
-'- Add implementation for FOREIGN KEY REFERENCES in CREATE TABLE
+- Add implementation for FOREIGN KEY REFERENCES in CREATE TABLE
 - index for salesitemstate
 - add shippingcosts for salesitem
 - rename loyaltydiscountlevel to comissionDiscountPercentage